-The Board of Directors of each Sempra Energy utility consists of three directors.
+The Board of Directors of each Sempra Utility consists of three directors.
 At the Annual Meeting of each utility, directors will be elected to hold office until the next Annual Meeting and until their successors have been elected and qualified.
 The three director candidates receiving the greatest number of votes will be elected as directors.

 The names of the three nominees for election as directors and biographical information regarding each nominee are set forth below.
 Each has been nominated as a director of SDG&E and SoCalGas by the respective Boards of Directors of the two utilities and each is currently a director of both utilities.
-Each nominee is also an officer of both utilities or Sempra Energy.
-Each nominee has held the position set forth beneath his or her name or various positions with the same or predecessor or affiliated organizations for at least the last five years.
+Each nominee is also an officer of both utilities or Sempra Energy and has held the position set forth beneath his or her name or various positions with the same or predecessor or affiliated organizations for at least the last five years.

 Frank H. Ault, 59, has been a director since 2001.
 He is a Senior Vice President and the Controller of Sempra Energy.
 He is immediate past Chair of the Board of the San Diego Foundation and Chairman of the Board and Treasurer of the San Diego Regional Fire and Emergency Services Foundation.
+Mr. Ault's daughter is an employee of SDG&E who, received compensation from SDG&E of approximately \$65,000 for 2004.

 Edwin A. Guiles, 53, has been a director since 2000.
-He is Chairman and Chief Executive Officer of both SDG&E and SoCalGas and Sempra Energy's Group President - Sempra Energy Utilities.
-Mr. Guiles is a member of the boards of the California Chamber of Commerce and San Diego County YMCA.
-He previously served as planning commissioner for the City of Chula Vista, and is a former director of the Arthritis Foundation, Wellness Communities and San Diego Economic Development Council.
+He is Chairman and Chief Executive Officer of both SDG&E and SoCalGas and Sempra Energy's Group President - Sempra Utilities.
+He is a director of the California Chamber of Commerce and the Los Angeles World Affairs Council.
+He previously served as planning commissioner for the City of Chula Vista, and is a former director of the Arthritis Foundation, Wellness Communities, San Diego County YMCA and San Diego Economic Development Council.

-Debra L. Reed, 47, has been a director since 2001.
-She is the President and Chief Financial Officer of SDG&E and SoCalGas.
+Debra L. Reed, 48, has been a director since 2001.
+She is the President and Chief Operating Officer of SDG&E and SoCalGas.
 She is a director of Halliburton Company.
 She serves on the Board and Executive Committee of the San Diego Regional Economic Development Corporation and the Board of the Orange County Performing Arts Center.
 She is a member of the Board of Counselors of the University of Southern California College of Letters, Arts and Sciences.
 She previously served on the Board of the Los Angeles Chamber of Commerce and as a director of Dominguez Services Corporation.